kisakoodaus/noi-2024/thinice/statement.md

-Uolevi is at a frozen lake in the shape of an $n \times m$ grid, with one gold coin on each square.
+Uolevi is at a frozen lake in the shape of an $n \times m$ grid, with one coin on each square.
-The durability of the ice on each square is known and is expressed as the number of gold coins the ice can withstand.
+The durability of the ice on each square is known, and it corresponds to some amount of coins.

 In one step, Uolevi can move one square up, down, left or right, but not outside the lake.
+If there is a coin on the square Uolevi is currently in, he can pick it up.

-The ice on the square Uolevi moves to must always be able to withstand the total number of gold coins on top of it.
-This includes the gold coins Uolevi is carrying, and the one on the ice if it has not yet been picked up.
+The ice on the square Uolevi moves to must always be able to withstand the total number of coins on top of it.
+This includes the coins Uolevi is carrying, and the one on the ice if it has not yet been picked up.
-If there is a gold coin on the square Uolevi is currently in, he can pick it up.
+Uolevi's own weight is negligible.

 Uolevi wants to start and end a trip on squares that are at the edges of the lake.
-What is the largest number of gold coins he can gather during the trip?
+What is the largest number of coins he can gather during the trip?

 # Input